LinuxForHealth/FHIR/CONTRIBUTING.md

 ```

 ## Communication
 Connect with us through https://chat.fhir.org/ or open an [issue](https://github.com/LinuxForHealth/FHIR/issues).
-The IBM FHIR Server has a dedicated "stream" at https://chat.fhir.org/#narrow/stream/212434-ibm (`#ibm`).
+The LinuxForHealth FHIR Server has a dedicated "stream" at https://chat.fhir.org/#narrow/stream/212434-ibm (`#ibm`).

 ## Setup
 See the [Setting up for development](https://github.com/LinuxForHealth/FHIR/wiki/Setting-up-for-development) in the wiki.